gradle/gradle/design-docs/building-multiple-outputs-from-jvm-languages.md

 # Open issues

 * Bust up plugins project in some way.
+* Wire into `gradle assemble`.
+* Add a library convention plugin.
 * Consuming vs producing.
 * Custom source sets.
 * Warn or fail when some source for a class packaging cannot be handled.
 * Merge classes and resources?
 * Joint compilation.
 * Add JavaScript source sets.
-* More packaging types.
+* Add more binary types.
-* More type-specific meta-data on source sets.
+* Add more type-specific meta-data on source sets.
-* Navigate from a source set to its packagings and from a packaging to its source sets.
+* Navigate from a source set to its binaries and from a binary to its source sets.
-* Packagings and source sets resolved from a repository.
+* Binaries and source sets resolved from a repository.
+* Allow a jvm binary to be used as source for another binary.